 What is a Kalanchoe?

 A kalanchoe is a type of succulent plant that can be grown inside or outside, depending on where you live.
 There are over 100 species of kalanchoes!
 Who knew!
-They originally came from Madagascar and there the plants preferred dry environments.
+They originally came from Madagascar where they prefer dry environments.

 While these are beautiful plants, what happens if a cat eats a kalanchoe?
 Will the kalanchoe make the cat sick?